eclipse-glsp/glsp-examples/project-templates/java-emf-eclipse/README.md

 To test the Tasklist diagram editor a launch configuration is provided.
 In your [Eclipse Workspace](#eclipse-workspace) navigate to the
 `org.eclipse.glsp.example.javaemf.editor` plugin.
 Start or debug the example by via right-clicking on the `TaskListEditor.launch` file (`Run as -> TaskListEditor`).

-This opens a second (i.e. Runtime) instance of Eclipse which has the TaskList editor plugins preinstalled.
+This opens a second instance of Eclipse, which has the GLSP task list editor plugins preinstalled.
 Import the provided [`example project`](glsp-server/workspace/TaskListExample/) into this workspace and double click on the `example.tasklist` file to open the diagram editor.

 ## Next steps